DigitalPublishingToolkit/OurCommons/md/17BollierEtAl.md

 co-founder of the P2P Foundation, one of the most important organisations in the commons movement.
 He is the author of countless important publications about the commons.
-Together with Vasilis Kostakis and Alex Pazaitis, he just released a new book^1^ titled *Peer To Peer:
+Together with Vasilis Kostakis and Alex Pazaitis, he just released a new book titled *Peer To Peer:
-The Commons Manifesto* (2019).
-Silke Helfrich and David Bollier co-founded the Commons Strategies Group with Michel Bauwens.
+The Commons Manifesto* (2019).^1^ Silke Helfrich and David Bollier co-founded the Commons Strategies Group with Michel Bauwens.
 Helfrich and Bollier also co-wrote two important works about the commons in recent years: *The Wealth of the Commons* (2012) and *Patterns of Commoning* (2015).
-In September of 2019, the duo will release their latest book^2^: *Free, Fair and Alive: The Insurgent Power of the Commons* (2019), a truly seminal work for anyone interested in the commons.
-David Bollier is also a board member of Commons Network.
+In September of 2019, the duo will release their latest book: *Free, Fair and Alive: The Insurgent Power of the Commons* (2019), a truly seminal work for anyone interested in the commons.^2^ David Bollier is also a board member of Commons Network.

 ***Thomas de Groot**: Out of all the major crises we face today, which one is the most urgent?*